RaVeR76/The-Kicks-Fix/bugs.md

 ### **Card Border Issue**

 * **Issue**
-Tried adding a border to each card image to separate the image from the name & price but it wouldn't work or display.
+Tried adding a border to each card image to separate the image from the name and price but it wouldn't work or display.

 * **Fix**
-I guessed that the image was hiding the border so tried adding a 'border-top' to the Card Body & it worked
+I guessed that the image was hiding the border so tried adding a 'border-top' to the Card Body and it worked

 * **Verdict**
 Simple enough fix to be fair